leonid-shevtsov/cuoco/README.md

 ### Fully automatic mode

 Cuoco can turn a completely bare machine into a live server with a single command.
-You buy servers, you declare them in Capistrano, you run `cap deploy:setup && cap deploy`.
+You buy servers, you declare them in Capistrano, you run `cap deploy:setup deploy`.
 Done! [*]

 To do so, require this file in your `Capfile` or `config/deploy.rb`.